pvcnt/accio/site/docs/definition-language.md

 ---
-layout: page
+layout: documentation
 title: Workflows & experiments definition
 ---

-Workflows and experiments are easily defined as JSON.
+This section covers how to define workflows and experiments easily as JSON documents.

+* TOC
+{:toc}

 ## Workflow definition